The first lesson that should be taught on day one at obstetrician school: You do not mess with laboring women.

-“That moment the on call OB FLAT OUT REFUSES to deliver your daughter’s baby since she has chosen delayed cord clamping, so your daughter FIRES the OB MID CONTRACTION, reaches down and delivers her own 8 pound 10 ounce son, en caul, while the STUNNED OB stands helplessly by, completely dumbfounded he was unable to bully her into doing things his way…I’m One Proud Momma here”.
+“That moment the on-call OB FLAT OUT REFUSES to deliver your daughter’s baby since she has chosen delayed cord clamping, so your daughter FIRES the OB MID CONTRACTION, reaches down and delivers her own 8 pounds 10-ounce son, en caul, while the STUNNED OB stands helplessly by, completely dumbfounded he was unable to bully her into doing things his way…I’m One Proud Momma here”.

 Unfortunately, the obstetrician’s handling of the situation is not uncommon.

-While it’s not good practice – and certainly isn’t recommended – some women do report feeling pressured by their healthcare providers during labour.
+While it’s not good practice – and certainly isn’t recommended – some women do report feeling pressured by their healthcare providers during labor.

 In this instance, the doctor was arguing against delayed cord clamping.
 Delayed cord clamping is not only proven to have many benefits, it’s also a standard policy adopted by many hospitals now, so this mama was right to fight back.